kixlab/kixlab.github.io/README.md

 1. Go to `_data/members.yml`
 2. Edit or add what you want
-3. You can add your name, email, homepage
+3. You can add your name, email, homepage, and research interest

 For the picture, please choose an image with 1:1 aspect ratio like the others.
 (Suggested size: 600x600px) Place the file at `assets/img/members/your_name.jpg` and reference it in `members.yml` with just `your_name.jpg`.